Frequently Asked Questions

 What counseling services does BCA provide?

-The counseling services provided through BCA include Individual, Couples, Family, Child, and Vocational Counseling.
+The counseling services provided through BCA include Individual, Couples, Family, and Child Counseling.
 Sometimes, more than one mode of counseling may be utilized during the counseling process.
 For example, couples counseling may also involve several individual sessions with each partner, or family sessions may be recommended during the counseling process with a child or adolescent.
 Your counselor will discuss each step of the process with you.

 What if I want to obtain counseling for my child?